-- 2. At its 12th meeting (Santiago, 2002), the Conference of the Parties adopted a proposal to include the neotropical populations of Swietenia macrophylla (bigleaf mahogany) in Appendix II.
-The listing applies to logs, sawn wood, veneer sheets and plywood, exclusively.
-The listing became effective on 15 November 2003.
-The neotropical populations of Swietenia macrophylla had already been included in Appendix III since 16 November 1995, with the listing annotated to apply exclusively to logs, sawn wood and veneer sheets.
+- 2. At the 12th meeting of the Conference of the Parties (CoP12, Santiago, 2002), the Parties adopted a proposal to include the neotropical populations of Swietenia macrophylla (bigleaf mahogany) in CITES Appendix II.
+The listing includes logs, sawn wood, veneer sheets and plywood, but not any other parts or derivatives.
+The listing became effective 15 November 2003.
+The neotropical populations of Swietenia macrophylla were included in CITES Appendix III from 16 November 1995 through 14 November 2003, with an annotation to include logs, sawn wood and veneer sheets, but not any other parts or derivatives.
 Plywood was not included in the Appendix-III listing. - 3.
 Resolution Conf.
-10.13 on the Implementation of the Convention for timber species includes specific definitions for logs, sawn wood and veneer sheets, and recommends that the Parties apply these definitions with respect to the current annotations for CITES-listed timber species, including the Swietenia macrophylla annotation.
-This Resolution also provides specific World Customs Organization Harmonized System (HS) commodity codes to describe logs, sawn wood, and veneer sheets, and recommends that the Parties use them on CITES documents.
+10.13 on Implementation of the Convention for timber species includes specific definitions for logs, sawn wood, and veneer sheets, and recommends that the Parties apply these definitions with respect to the current annotations for CITES-listed timber species, including the Appendix-III Swietenia macrophylla annotation.
+This Resolution also provides specific World Customs Organization Harmonized System (HS) commodity codes to describe logs, sawn wood and veneer sheets, and recommends that the Parties apply them.
 However, the Resolution does not include a specific definition for plywood, nor does it list any specific HS code(s) for this commodity. - 4.
-The United States believes that, for the Parties to implement the Appendix-II listing of Swietenia macrophylla effectively with respect to plywood, it is important for CITES to determine a definition for this commodity, and to provide an appropriate HS code(s) to describe the commodity. - 5.
-With this in mind, the United States submitted document PC13 Doc.
-10.4, entitled 'Determination of the definition of Swietenia macrophylla plywood', at the 13th meeting of the CITES Plants Committee (PC13, Geneva, August 2003).
-The Plants Committee endorsed the proposed interim definition of Swietenia macrophylla plywood as well as the proposed HS codes and descriptions for this commodity outlined in this document.
-The Plants Committee agreed with the recommendation of the United States that the endorsed interim definition and HS codes and descriptions should be submitted for consideration by the Bigleaf Mahogany Working Group at its second meeting in October 2003. - 6.
-The United States submitted document MWG2 Doc.
-10.1, on the 'Determination of the definition of Swietenia macrophylla plywood', at the second meeting of the Bigleaf Mahogany Working Group.
-The Working Group agreed that CITES adopt the proposed definition on an interim basis until it can be adopted formally at the 13th meeting of the Conference of the Parties (CoP13).
+The United States believes that, in order for the Parties to effectively implement the Appendix-II listing of Swietenia macrophylla with respect to plywood, it is important for CITES to determine a definition for this commodity, and to include the appropriate HS code(s) for Parties to apply in describing the commodity. - 5.
+With this in mind, the United States submitted Document PC13 Doc.
+10.4, entitled "Determination of the definition of Swietenia macrophylla plywood", at the 13th meeting of the CITES Plants Committee (Geneva, August 2003).
+The Plants Committee endorsed the proposed interim definition of Swietenia macrophylla plywood as well as HS codes and descriptions for this commodity outlined in that document.
+The Plants Committee agreed with the recommendation of the United States that the endorsed interim definition and HS codes and descriptions should be submitted for consideration at the second meeting of the Mahogany Working Group in October 2003. - 6.
+As such, the United States submitted document MWG2 Doc.
+10.1, entitled "Determination of the definition of Swietenia macrophylla plywood", at the second meeting of the Mahogany Working Group.
+The Working Group agreed that CITES adopt the definition proposed therein on an interim basis until it can be adopted formally at CoP13. - 7.
+At the 14th meeting of the Plants Committee (Windhoek, February 2004), the United States submitted document PC14 Doc.
+7.5.2 (Rev. 1), entitled "Determination of the definition of Swietenia macrophylla plywood: Revision of Resolution Conf.
+10.13 on Implementation of the Convention for timber species".
+This document included a draft revision of Resolution Conf.
+10.13 to include the definition of plywood and the HS code(s) for the commodity endorsed by the Plants Committee and agreed to by the Mahogany Working Group.
+The Plants Committee endorsed the draft revision to Resolution Conf.
+10.13 included in document PC14 Doc.
+7.5.2 and agreed that the United States should submit this draft revision for the consideration of the Parties at CoP13.